Cost Plus Percentage Of Cost: Everything You Need to Know

 Cost plus percentage of cost is a method contractors often use to price services.
 This type of contract specifies that the buyer must pay all the project costs incurred by the seller, plus an additional amount for profit.3 min read

-Cost plus percentage of cost is a method contractors often use to price services.
+Cost-plus percentage of cost is a method contractors often use to price services.
 This type of contract specifies that the buyer must pay all the project costs incurred by the seller, plus an additional amount for profit.

 Products such as purses and services such as car detailing have fixed prices.
 Other services and projects, such as home remodels, have variable costs that are hard to predict.
 These depend on the cost of materials.
 Any changes or additions made while the work is being done might increase that expense.
 The cost plus percentage contract ensures contractors are reimbursed for the actual expenses they incur, rather than allowing for a fixed price that covers everything.

-The cost-plus contract is also referred to as the cost reimbursement contract.
+The cost-plus contract is also referred to as the cost-reimbursement contract.
 It includes a percentage cost on top of the seller's costs for their overhead.
 That way, the seller can make a profit from the transaction.

 When Are Cost-Plus Contracts Used?

 Cost-plus contracts are appropriate to use when it's difficult to determine the cost of items or estimate a project's cost in advance.
-These contracts place some of the risk of overhead expenses on the buyer rather than the seller.
+These contracts place some of the risks of overhead expenses on the buyer rather than the seller.

 Contractors often use cost-plus contracts when doing custom work or a type of work that is subject to frequent changes.
 In such cases, it is difficult to determine how much the contractor needs to spend on supplies ahead of time.

-Some contractors use a cost plus time contract, instead.
+Some contractors use a cost-plus time contract, instead.
 This also varies and is based on how much time a job takes.

 Benefits and Disadvantages

-One drawback to cost plus percentage contracts is they don't provide sellers with an incentive to keep costs low.
+One drawback to cost-plus percentage contracts is they don't provide sellers with an incentive to keep costs low.
 However, clients usually ask for a list of expenses so they can verify the amount they are paying.
 This means the seller must keep careful track of everything spent and only bill for reasonable costs.

 The disadvantage to the seller is that when a job requires extra time due to difficulties or unexpected occurrences, they won't be paid for the extra time because their material costs remain the same.